Caret notation: History

-The convention dates back to at least the PDP-6 (1964).
+The convention dates back to at least the PDP-6 (1964) from Digital Equipment Corporation (DEC) and DEC's operating system for it.
 A manual for the PDP-6 describes as printing ^{↑}C, i.e., a small superscript upwards arrow before the C. In the change from 1961 ASCII to 1968 ASCII, the up arrow became a caret.
+The PDP-6's successor, the PDP-10, and its operating system used the same convention.
+Some non-DEC operating systems for PDP-10s, such as TENEX and ITS, adopted the convention as well.

+The same convention was used in DEC's operating systems for its PDP-11 minicomputer, such as RT-11, RSTS, and RSX-11M.

+Earlier versions of Unix did not use the caret convention to display non-printing control characters, although the stty command accepted caret notation when setting the character-erase and line-kill characters.
+4BSD added a ctlecho mode in which control characters are echoed using caret notation; this has been adopted by modern Unix-like systems as echoctl.

 Use in software

 Caret notation is used to describe control characters in output by many programs, especially on Unix.
 They can be seen when echoing characters as the user types them as input, and showing the contents of files in a text editor or with the more and less commands.

 Many terminals and terminal emulators allow the user to enter a control character by holding down and typing the caret notation letter.
 Many control characters (e.g., EOT) otherwise cannot be entered directly from a keyboard.
-Usually, the need to hold down is avoided, for instance lower-case letters work just like upper-case ones.
-On a US keyboard layout produces DEL and produces ^@.
+Usually, the need to hold down is avoided (for instance, lower-case letters work identically to upper-case ones).
+On a US keyboard layout, produces DEL and produces ^@.
 It is also common for to produce ^@.